DaniiNyan/voting-manager/README.md

 `docker-compose up`

 ## API Documentation
-Once your application is running, you'll be able to see all available APIs through Swagger.
+Once your application is running, you'll be able to see and use all available APIs through Swagger.
 You can access it with the following link:
 `http://localhost:8080/swagger-ui.html`

-## Next Features and Improvements
+## Next Features
-WIP
+- Add performance tests;
+- Do external system integration with WebClient;
+- Implement messaging;